 Small islands are both fragile and unique.
 As they are at the forefront of global changes, they accumulate many issues: limited resources, biological diversity needing protection, pressures associated to human activities...
 These are issues which can possibly have pragmatic and effective solutions making small islands pioneers of more sustainable development.

-A FOUR POINT STRATEGY
+A FOUR-POINT STRATEGY

-CONCRETE COMMITMENT AND BENEFITS
+CONCRETE COMMITMENTS AND BENEFITS

 On a local level